mdjmplugin/mobile-dj-manager/readme.txt

 This version addresses an issue that may result in a fatal error when selecting to save a venue during event updates.
 The `{contract_url}` content tag was generating incorrect output.

 Update immediately.

+= 1.4 =
+This version includes an update to all events, and equipment packages and add-ons.
+Take extra time to backup your database before proceeding.